VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 ## 4. Standardizing data

-During this part of a project we need to make data consistent.
+During this part of a project I make data consistent.

-- First of all we run query to see names of all companies and to check if there are any inconsistencies.
+- First of all I run query to see names of all companies and to check if there are any inconsistencies.
 ```sql
 SELECT DISTINCT (company)
 FROM layoffs_staging2